-FINANCIAL PLANNING PROCESS The process by which CFP professionals develop strategies to assist clients in managing their financial affairs to meet life goals.
+FINANCIAL PLANNING PROCESS The

+process by which CFP professionals develop strategies to assist clients in managing their financial affairs to meet life goals.
 This process is defined by the Practice Standards.

-FPSC® Financial Planning Standards Council (FPSC) is a not-for-profit organization that develops, promotes and enforces professional standards in financial planning through CERTIFIED FINANCIAL PLANNER® certification, and raises Canadians' awareness of the importance of financial planning.
+FPSC Financial Planning Standards Council is a not-for-profit organization that develops, promotes and enforces professional standards in financial planning through CERTIFIED FINANCIAL PLANNER certification.